ibm-cloud-docs/cephaas/sds_capacity_performance.md

 ## Next Steps
 {: #view-capacity-nextsteps}

 You can perform various tasks from the links in the right panel such as create block volumes, create storage objects, and go to object storage.
-Refer to the docs links of Identity and access management, How to connect to VMware environment, and How to use the CLI for more information.
+Refer to the docs links of Identity and access management, How to connect to the VMware environment, and How to use the CLI for more information.